-At the heart of the Institute are three-hour daily workshops that explore the writing of fiction and poetry.
+At the heart of the Institute are three-hour daily writing labs that explore the writing of fiction and poetry.
 Working with instructors alongside a core group of peers, participants generate new work, revise work in progress, and form a supportive community of young writers who are committed to sharing and receiving feedback on their writing.
 Enrollment is limited so that each writer has ample opportunity to present his or her work.
-View descriptions of workshops offered summer 2019.
+View descriptions of writing labs offered summer 2019.

 Readings and Open Mics